Tags: Carrots, Celery, Chicken Salad, garlic, Greek Yogurt, Onions, Roasted Peppers, Sandwich, Tuna Salad, Wraps

-That said, no pretty jars for these overnight oats, since you will be using up the peanut butter at the bottom and around the sides of an almost empty peanut butter jar, so everything goes into the almost empty peanut butter jar.
+That said, no pretty jars for these overnight oats, because you will be using up the peanut butter at the bottom and around the sides of an almost empty peanut butter jar so everything goes into the almost empty peanut butter jar.
 If you want to make it look nice for serving to someone(s), spoon it into pretty glasses or bowls..like I did for photos.
-BUT, off of my blog, it’s getting eaten straight from the jar, then bye-bye jar – into the recycle bin!
+BUT, off of my blog, it’s getting eaten straight from the jar, then bye-bye jar – into the recycle bin.

 This is not a completely healthy version, but if you want to add protein powder, flax, chia seed. hemp, swamp goo, motor oil..or whatever, go ahead – no rules.
 You can also cut down the calories and make it healthier by choosing the Greek yogurt option and skim milk